AhmadMuzakkir/go-redis-elasticsearch-example/readme.md

 ### High Level Details
 Based on the information above, below is the system design details:

-- We use ElasticSearch to store the hit events.
+- We use ElasticSearch to store the hits.
 ElasticSearch has high scalability built in and support complex aggregation queries based on time range.
 - Message queue is implemented using Redis.
 Protobuf is used as to serialize.
-- The API server will receive the HTTP requests and insert the hit events into the message queue.
+- The API server will receive the HTTP requests and insert the hits into the message queue.
-- The Indexer will consumed the hits events (in batches) and index them into ElasticSearch (using Bulk insert).
+- The Indexer will consumed the hits (in batches) and index them into ElasticSearch (using Bulk insert).

 <p align="left">
 	<img width=500 src="docs/system_design.jpg">